kenpkz/chainlink-node-gcp/tutorial.md

 > * One of the VMs will show chainlink node container as "unhealthy", and the other VM has chainlink node container showing "healthy".
 This is an expected behaviour as Chainlink node is currently single threaded.

 ## Configure the TLS Certificate
-On line 61 in the `chainlink-mig-lb.tf` file, we provisioned a Google managed TLS certificate based on the domain provied on line 7 in the `terraform.tfvars` file.
+On line 61 in the `chainlink-mig-lb.tf` file, we provisioned a Google managed TLS certificate based on the domain provided on line 7 in the `terraform.tfvars` file.
 To finalise the certificate provisioning, we need to add an A record for the domain.

 1. Find the provisioned HTTPS Load Balancer external IP address
    ```bash